 #15 Cheer on an Indianapolis Sports Team

-Indy is known as a sports city – so, naturally, one of the fun things in Indianapolis is attending a game to cheer on the local team (or your team!).
+Indy is known as a sports city.
+So, naturally, one of the fun things in Indianapolis is attending a game to cheer on the local team (or your team!).

 #16 Take in the View from Indianapolis Artsgarden

 The Artsgarden is one of the interesting attractions in Indianapolis, Indiana.
-Straddling the intersection of West Washington Street and Illinois Street, the glass-and-steel structure seems to hover in mid-air, like a spacecraft.
+Straddling the intersection of West Washington and Illinois Street, the glass-and-steel structure seems to hover in mid-air, like a spacecraft.

 The public art space presents exhibits and performances throughout the year – all of which are free of charge.
 Additionally, from the elevated vantage point, visitors can take in the view and compare classic Indy street photos with the current view.